 Living Wage Saskatoon

-Through my work as the Policy Director at Upstream, I met many extraordinary people and become involved in numerous community lead research efforts, some of which I continue to be involved in to this day.
-In 2015, I calculated the living wage for Saskatoon, and made the business case for said wage in widely shared report.
+Through my work as the Policy Director at Upstream, I met many extraordinary people and became involved in a number of community lead research efforts, some of which I continue to be involved with to this day.
+In 2015, I calculated the living wage for Saskatoon, and made the business case for said wage in a widely shared report.
 In 2016, I updated these calculations for Saskatoon and worked closely with partners in Regina to calculate the Living Wage for that city, and nearby Weyburn.
 These days, Living Wage Saskatoon is working on an accreditation process for recognizes and celebrating living wage employers in our community.

 poverty Costs Saskatchewan

 Poverty Costs Saskatchewan was a campaign to raise awareness about the costs of poverty in Saskatchewan and to give the people of Saskatchewan a chance to voice their support for a comprehensive poverty reduction strategy.
 I calculated the $3.8 billion cost of poverty figure for Saskatchewan that became the focal point of the campaign.
 Following months of public campaigning and behind the scenes collaboration with policy makers, one of the my proudest moments of my career as a researcher came when the Government of Saskatchewan committed to creating a comprehensive poverty reduction strategy in late 2014.

 Saskatoon, SK S7N 5A5